 The 1098 is used to report mortgage interest (including points) of $600 or more received from an individual (including sole proprietors) during the course of trade or business.
 Reimbursements of overpaid mortgage interest apply, as well.

-A mortgage is defined by the IRS as “any obligation secured by real property,” which includes land and almost anything built on it, growing on it or attached to it.
+A mortgage is defined by the IRS as “any obligation secured by real property,” which generally includes land and almost anything built on it, growing on it or attached to it.
+Examples that are not real property include mobile homes, a boat with sleeping space that the borrower uses as a home, cooking facilities, toilet facilities.
+Details can be found here.

 Applicable businesses: Banks, mortgage companies